Devon Meadows

 Recent residential development output has been above average within Devon Meadows when compared nationally

-This high demand outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-New dwellings are developed at an average expected construction cost of $372,000.
-In FY-26, there have been $798,000 in commercial approvals, indicating minimal commercial development activity compared to residential.
-Relative to Greater Melbourne, Devon Meadows has seen substantially reduced construction, with 71.0% fewer approvals per person.
+With an average of 20.1 people moving to the area per dwelling built over these years, demand has significantly outpaced supply, putting upward pressure on prices and increasing competition among buyers.
+New dwellings are developed at an average expected construction cost value of $372,000.
+This financial year, there have been $798,000 in commercial approvals, indicating minimal commercial development activity.
+Relative to Greater Melbourne, Devon Meadows shows reduced construction, with 63.0% fewer approvals per person.

 Frequently Asked Questions - Development